MattFooshilong/json-to-csv/README.md

 1) Each child key in a .json file must be unique for this to work (should already be)
 2) Json to csv: Best usage is to make sure all the keys in the english .json file are in other files as well.

-Using csv2json.js
-1) Csv to json: Make sure translated words are not blank before translating back to json

 Notes:
 - The translation.json file in the en folder is the base file,